Sahil022/Daily-Dairy/README.md

 # Daily-Work-Blog

-# TRAINING AND INTERNSHIP PROGRAMME
+# TRAINING AND INTERNSHIP PROGRAMME :point_down:
 All about the six month training and intership in Software Development Centre in GNDEC

  ## :arrow_right: *DAY 1 (12/07/2022)*